Dil = Heart

 Nach = Dance

 I have been training in dance and movement since the age of four.
-At the age of six, I wanted to be a ballerina.
-Since then, I have studied gymnastics, ballet, Belly Dance, Modern, Irish Step dance, West African (Ghanaian) dance, Swing dance, Contact Improv, Capoeira, Yoga, and many other dance/movement styles.
+I have studied gymnastics, ballet, Belly Dance, Modern, Irish Step dance, West African (Ghanaian) dance, Swing dance, Contact Improv, Capoeira, Yoga, and many other dance/movement styles.
 I have performed as a dancer in stage productions and musicals, and was a member of the Flock Dance Company in Galway City, Ireland in 2003.

 In 2007, I learned about Bhangra for the first time in Boston.
 After moving to San Francisco in 2008, I discovered Dholrhythms Dance Company, and began studying Bhangra and Giddha with Vicki Virk.
 In 2011, I joined their student performance troupe, Rhythms of Punjab, and had the opportunity to perform traditional Punjabi dance all around the Bay Area.

 I relocated back to the Boston area at the end of 2013 and taught my first Bhangra workshop at River Tree Arts in Kennebunk, ME in March of 2014.
-In the fall of that year, I began teaching with Boston Bhangra at the Dance Complex in Central Square.
+In the fall of that year, I began teaching with Boston Bhangra at the Dance Complex in Central Square, Cambridge.

-I have been a member of the Boston Bhangra adult performance team for two years, and have created choreography for them, as well.
-I have had the opportunity to teach individual students privately and in groups.
-And I have done educational work at Concord Carlisle High School, Cambridge Rindge and Latin School, and the Putnam Avenue Upper School.
+I have been a member of the Boston Bhangra adult performance team, and have created choreography for them, as well.
+I have taught individual students privately and in groups.
+I and my team have performed at the Dance Complex, and at schools and organizations around the Boston area.

 What is Dil Punjabi?